 We repair a wide range of washing machines:

 - Compact washing machines

 Common Washing Machine Issues

-If you’ve noticed problems with your washing machine, we encourage you to take action fast by scheduling a repair.
-The sooner you identify and resolve the issue, the less likely further damages will be.
+If you’ve noticed problems with your washer, we encourage you to take action fast by scheduling a washing machine repair.

 Turn to our technicians if you notice the following:

 - Your washing machines is dead / won't turn on.

 In most cases, this is caused by a tripped, off-balance switch from an imbalanced load that can be easily rectified by redistributing clothes.
 Otherwise, you may have a problem with the timer circuitry or your outlet, which our professionals can take care of.